11 panel oral drug alcohol test.

-11 panel oral drug test detects ten illicit and prescription drugs plus alcohol.
-The results appears in less than ten minutes on the face of the device.
+11-panel oral drug analysis detects ten illicit and prescription drugs plus alcohol, with the results appearing in less than ten minutes on the device’s face.
 The detection window is typically one to two days for most drugs.

-- Eliminates the need for a controlled collection site.
+- There is no need for a controlled collection site.

 - Clean and Quick.

-- Easy to store with shelf life 24 months.
+- Easy to store with a shelf life of eighteen months.

 - Rehabilitation clinics.

 - For – Pre-employment testing,

 - Random testing of employees in the workplace,

 - Reasonable suspicion drug testing,

 - and for – Random testing in schools or youth organizations.